 Master degree – Sustainable Resource Management, Biochemistry, Chemical engineering

 Sustainability reporting systems and Financial systems, Email, SMS

 The sustainability officer is responsible for

-- Establishing principles and goals implementing the sustainability strategy
+- Establishing principles and targets for implementing the sustainability strategy.

 The sustainability officer is performing the following tasks

-- Work with investor relations team and investors.
+- Work with the investor relations team and investors.